Polymer/polymer/CONTRIBUTING.md

 ### Communicating with the Polymer team

-Beyond Github, we try to have a variety of different lines of communication open:
+Beyond GitHub, we try to have a variety of different lines of communication open:

 * [Blog](https://blog.polymer-project.org/)
 * [Twitter](https://twitter.com/polymer)